BorisDudkin/FinTech_Module_13_Deep_Neural_Network/README.md

 > Application summary<br/>

-Machine Learning Models and Venture Capital application assiss in creating and evaluating a neural network model that predicts whether applicants will be successful if funded by a venture capital firm.
-The tool takes a user through three steps in identifying, evaluating and optimizing the mneural network models:<br/>
+Machine Learning Models and Venture Capital application assist in creating and evaluating a neural network model that predicts whether applicants will be successful if funded by a venture capital firm.
+The tool takes a user through three steps involving identifying, evaluating and optimizing the neural network models:<br/>

 - Processing of the data for a neural network model.
 - Using the model-fit-predict pattern to compile and evaluate a binary classification model.